ericwbailey/ericwbailey.website/source/published/yes-accessibility-is-also-a-backend-concern.md

 This is important if localization is present, especially for partially visually hidden content.
 A different language may have a different structure to its grammar, meaning the visually hidden words may change position in the translated phrase.

+## Dashboards and other apps with GUIs

+There are a lot of products that help you manage your backend concerns via a website or web app  Dashboards come immediately to mind, as well as configuration management solutions.
+Some may be made internally, while others may be a third party offering.

+If the product is made in-house, consider doing [a cursory check](https://www.a11yproject.com/checklist/) of your workflows to see what access barriers are present.

+If you are shopping around for a service, ask for a [Voluntary Product Accessibility Template (<abbr>VPAT</abbr>)](https://en.wikipedia.org/wiki/Voluntary_Product_Accessibility_Template).
+If the vendor has one, that’s probably a good first step.
+If they don’t, know that the more people requesting them means the more it encourages the industry to take accessibility seriously as a concern.

 ## Don’t forget about command line applications

 You might think that command line interfaces (<abbr>CLIs</abbr>) would be accessible out of the box, given that they only use text.
 You might also be mistaken.